hypercrud/hypercrud-client/Readme.md

 # How it works

 Our insight is that CRUD apps have enough structural similarity between client and server that we can trace IO on the server (dataflow effects), stream the trace over network and replay those same effects on the client, thereby synchronizing the internal process state of the client/server peers across network.
 The shared structure forms a plan that enables the peers to anticipate each others’ needs.
-The plan is encoded as an AST and coordinated in advance, thus enabling any amount of dynamic decision making to be replicated and maintained in parallel without any communication, beyond the stream of traced dataflow effects, which are broadcasted as their outcome becomes known.
+The plan is encoded as an AST and coordinated in advance, thus enabling any amount of dynamic decision-making to be replicated and maintained in parallel without any communication, beyond the stream of traced dataflow effects, which are broadcasted as their outcome becomes known.
 The end result is a composable end-user programming model that approximates that of a single-process system without network.

 Program ast:
 ```Clojure